WallStreetMojo

 Example3

-You are required to arrive at product-based total cost using ABC formula.
+You must arrive at a product-based total cost using the ABC formula.

-We are here given six activities; hence, we need to allocate those costs based upon their cost drivers.
+We are here given six activities; hence, we need to allocate those costs based on their cost drivers.

 Using the ABC formula: Cost Pool total / Cost driver